xcp-ng/xcp-ng-org/docs/guides/software-RAID-SR.md

 This type of problem is very difficult to diagnose and correct.
 It may be possible to resolve it using different BIOS or setup configurations in the host system or by updating BIOS or controller firmware.

-## Updates and Upgrades
+## ♻️ Updates and Upgrades {#updates-and-upgrades}

 We will eventually need to update or patch the system to fix problems or close security holes as they are discovered.

 [Updates](../../management/updates) are patches that are applied to isolated parts of the system and replace or correct just the affected programs or data files.
 The patches are applied using the `yum` command from the host system's command line or via the Xen Orchestra patches tab for a host or pool.
 The individual update patches should not affect either the added `mdadm.conf` or `dracut_mdraid.conf` files and any rebuild of the initrd file as part of a Linux kernel update should use the configuration from those files.
 In general, updates should be safe to apply without risk of affecting software RAID operation.

-[Upgrades made by booting from CD](../../installation/upgrade#-upgrade-via-installation-iso-recommended) or the equivalent via network booting are different from updates.
+[Upgrades made by booting from CD](../../installation/upgrade#upgrade-via-installation-iso-recommended) or the equivalent via network booting are different from updates.
 The upgrade process replaces the entire running system by creating a backup copy of the current system into a separate disk partition then performing a full installation from the CD and makes copies of the configuration data and files from the previous system, upgrading them as needed.
 As part of a full upgrade, it is likely that one or both of the added RAID configuration files will not be copied from the original system to the upgraded system.

 Before installing an upgrade via CD, check the running RAID arrays and look for any problems with drives as follows: